felipersteles/felipersteles/README.md

 [![](https://codetrace.com/widget/felipersteles)](https://codetrace.com/users/felipersteles) |  [![GitHub Stats](https://github-readme-stats.vercel.app/api?username=felipersteles&theme=dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)
 </div>

+## About me
 ##

-I have a bachelor's degree in computer science and work as a backend and devops developer for an automation company.
+I have a bachelor's degree in computer science and I'm working as a backend developer and devops for an automation company.
 Born and raised in Maranhão, I have experience in several programming languages ​​and tools, however I am always willing to learn something new in search of the best for my team.
+In this website I like to share my studies and projects to code anywhere in a easy way.
+My favorite programming language is Java and now I use Typescript.

 ##

  <div style="display: inline_block" align="center"><br>
   <img align="center" alt="Teles-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg">